Why "Good Brand Story"?

 6. I have given companies hope through the birth of their brand stories, guided clients to discover aspects of their brands that have been under-appreciated and uncovered unique traits that became their greatest strengths.
 While others are daunted by creative work, I delight in the all-consuming process of conceptualising, pouring out ideas into words as well as tinkering with the boring bits like grammar and vocab.
 So it’s no surprise that I have single-handedly built up clients’ websites, helped entrepreneurs bring their visions to life, and assisted million-dollar startups with content creation.
 It’s the most fulfilling feeling when I get to transform a client’s idea or draft into winning copy that sells, and a bonus when the SEO articles I wrote got ranked #1 on Google.

 7. Unfortunately (or not), I am a dreamer.
 Upon graduation from university, I gave up other opportunities and decided to work in advertising with the glowing aspiration of becoming a copywriter.
 However, as a business school graduate, the only available job was in client service.
 I thought if I stuck around enough I would get a chance to try my hands at crafting copy.
 That did not happen.
-What I discovered instead was that while I could bear the long hours and hard work, I was not cut out at all for the dastardly, convoluted, morally-compromising world of advertising.
+What I discovered instead was that while I could bear the long hours and hard work, I was not cut out for the dastardly, convoluted, moral-compromising world of advertising.
 On the sunnier side of things, the experience taught me a lot.
 I also realised that my love for writing and creative work can be applied in other areas and not confined within an agency or an industry.